DNS Records – Best Practice

 Dynamic zones ie load-balanced hosts or failover hosts need shorter TTL times and can even be down to 120 seconds, but this is very seldom needed or used.
 Most load-balanced hosts use 5 minutes as a TTL or a moving static IP (sounds like a contradiction).
 This is when a single IP that is assigned to a domain is moved from a host that is down to the failover host.
 These mechanisms are usually a lot faster than DNS failover.

 Take care if you construct your own DNS zone.
-Make sure that your records are in logical order and grouped – the usual order is:
+Make sure that your records are in a logical order and grouped – the usual order is:

 - SOA *